SamShowalter/CAMeLeon/README.md

 - While it is possible to extract rollout information using `framework=tf1` (lazy execution) models, the implementation is currently inefficient and slow due to the overhead of repeatedly evaluating a large session graph.
 Fixes of this issue have not yet been successful under the current Cameleon design pattern.
 We recommend instead to use Tensorflow 2 models or PyTorch.
 - RLlib and Gym monitors do not provide easy control of the artifacts they generate.
 Therefore, during rollout storage a cleanup script runs and clears out many of the unnecessary files.
 In the future it would be ideal to more directly control this behavior.
 - RLlib callbacks do not store the initial observation state by default, so Cameleon has written code to allow it.
 To honor this functionality, any wrappers that you create for your environment should have a `gen_obs()` method that will return the wrapped observation seen by the agent.
+- Though not an issue per-se, rollouts with the same random seed, though identical, may complete in different amounts of time.
+That is, if you run the same rollout command with different models, you will **always** get at least the number of identical rollouts specified, but then an indeterminate number of rollouts for which there is no match in other models.
+We handle this issue by running a reconciliation step to align rollouts across models during the cleanup script.
 - Rollout sessions that also same the image frame of the environment state can be quite large.
 We have optimized compression of rollouts with `hickle` and GZIP compression, but expect 100 rollouts to still be roughly 200MB compressed (~1.6GB uncompressed).
 By default, we set `--no-frame=True` to avoid inadvertant OOM issues.
+We also provide a method for reconstructing the encoded frame (much smaller np.array) into the RGB visual frame.
+We recommend utilizing this functionality if you do not need visual frames for every episode and timestep.
+Moreover, for small amounts of data pickle compresses far faster.

 <a name = "tips"></a>
 # Usage and Debugging Tips